Freedom

 In the world today do we learn as much through visual images as we do through written word?

 How do a person’s views, beliefs, and opinions shape the way they view and make art?
+How do people express themselves through art?
+Where do ideas come from? |

 CT Standards